ruby/prism/docs/configuration.md

 * `lib/prism/node.rb` - for defining the nodes in Ruby
 * `lib/prism/serialize.rb` - for defining how to deserialize the nodes in Ruby
 * `lib/prism/visitor.rb` - for defining the visitor interface for the nodes in Ruby
+* `src/diagnostic.c` - for defining how to build diagnostics
 * `src/node.c` - for defining how to free the nodes in C and calculate the size in memory in C
 * `src/prettyprint.c` - for defining how to prettyprint the nodes in C
 * `src/serialize.c` - for defining how to serialize the nodes in C